Sunbird-Knowlg/knowledge-platform/README.md

 By default, Neo4j requires authentication and requires us to first login with neo4j/neo4j and set a new password.
 We will skip this password reset by initializing the authentication none when we create the Docker container using the --env NEO4J_AUTH=none.

-3. After running the above command, neo4j instance will be created and container starts running, we can verify the same by accessing neo4j browser(http://localhost:7474/browser).
+3. Load seed data to neo4j using the instructions provided in the [link](https://github.com/project-sunbird/knowledge-platform/tree/master-data/master-data/loading-seed-data.md)

+4. Verify whether neo4j is running or not by accessing neo4j browser(http://localhost:7474/browser).

-4. To SSH to neo4j docker container, run the below command.
+5. To SSH to neo4j docker container, run the below command.
 ```shell
 docker exec -it sunbird_neo4j bash
 ```